trizen/raku-rosettacode/programming_tasks/H/Higher-order_functions.md

 # [Higher-order functions][1]

 The best type to use for the parameter of a higher-order function is `Callable` (implied by the `&` sigil), a role common to all function-like objects.
 For an example of defining and calling a second-order function, see [Functional Composition](https://rosettacode.org/wiki/Functional_Composition#Raku).

-Convenient syntax is provided for anonymous functions, either a bare block, or a parameterized block introduced with `->`, which serves as a "lambda":
+Convenient syntax is provided for anonymous functions, either a bare block, or a parametrized block introduced with `->`, which serves as a "lambda":

 ```perl
 sub twice(&todo) {